-Using a new or existing preset, activate the Scripting section, then select the "<custom>" mode from the list.
+Using a new or existing preset, activate the Scripting section, then select the "<custom>" element from the script list.
 Click the Show Code button, and then type or copy/paste this code into the box:

 temp = p * 2; op = temp;

 Now click the Compile button, and try drawing a couple of lines in your art program.
 They should come out thicker than when the script is turned off.
 Let's explain what this script does: